-&lt;sup>23Our time periods have irregular length.
+23 Our time periods have irregular length.

-&lt;sup>24 An important problem, which is common to most existing empirical studies, is a possible misspecification of the network structure.
-The main threats are sampling issues due to the fact that only a subset of connections are observed (see, e.g., Chandrasekhar and Lewis, 2011; Lin, 2013; Liu et al., 2013).
+24 An important problem, which is common to most existing empirical studies, is a possible misspecification of the network structure.
+The main threats are sampling issues due to the fact that only a subset of connections are observed (see, e.g., Chandrasekhar and Lewis, 2011; Liu, 2013; Liu et al., 2013).
 In our case, the coach selects lineups to produce output, so that networks are accurately measured.

-$^{25}$ It could be argued that there a multiple offensive outputs (points, rebounds, assists, etc.) and multiple defensive outputs (steals, blocks, rebounds, etc.).
+$^{^{25}\,}$ It could be argued that there are multiple offensive outputs (points, rebounds, assists, etc.) and multiple defensive outputs (steals, blocks, rebounds, etc.).
 However our purpose is to illustrate the econometric contribution, and not to perform a comprehensive empirical analysis.